Rakibul25/-100daysofcode-mobile_app-/README.md

 Everything done with auth.
 Signup and login perfectly working with firebase.
 ### Day 11
 After finishing auth, moving on to CRUD.
+### Day 12
+Learning the basic of CRUD, and how it works with firebase.